razorpay/payment-button-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

+= What is Razorpay? =

+Razorpay is a full-stack payments solution that enables thousands of online and offline businesses to accept, process and disburse payments on the web and mobile apps.

+= What’s a WordPress Plugin? =

+A WordPress plugin is a piece of code that you may use to enhance the features and functionality of your current WordPress site.

+= What is a payment button? =

+A payment button on your website provides your customers with the experience of a payment gateway at the touch of a button.
+No set-up cost and zero integration.

-= You would need to have the following for the plugin to work seamlessly =
+= What does the Razorpay Payment Button plugin do? =

-1) Razorpay account
-2) Key ID and secret from your razorpay account
-3) Payment button created in the razorpay dashboard (takes less than 2 mins)

-= Can I change the label of the products? =

-Yes, you can have to change the same on the razorpay dashboard.
+It helps you add a payment gateway to your WordPress website or blog with a simple drag and drop ease of use.

+= Who should use Razorpay Payment Button? =

+Razorpay Payment Button is perfect for NGOs, website developers, bloggers, creators, designers, education and e-learning businesses, small businesses (including e-commerce companies), or anyone with a WordPress website who wants to build a seamless payment experience for their customers.

-= Do I need a Razorpay account for this? =
+= Do I need a Razorpay account for using plugins? =

-Yes, you can sign up here.
+Yes, you will have to sign-up for a Razorpay account.
+Here’s a quick guide for you.

+= Can I accept UPI and credit card payments on my WordPress website? =

+Yes, with Razorpay Payment Button you can accept payments via 100+ modes, including UPI, Credit/Debit cards, Net-banking, Wallets and more.

+= Can I accept international payments? =

+Yes, you can accept international payments with Razorpay Payment Button.
+Here’s a quick guide for you.

+= Is it safe to collect payments from Razorpay? =

+Safe money movement with our 100% secure ecosystem guarded with PCI DSS compliance.

+= How much does a Razorpay Payment Button Plugin Cost? =

+It’s a free payment gateway plugin for WordPress built websites.

-= Where can I find a report of all the transactions? =
+= Where can I find a report and analysis of all transactions? =

-You download all of your transactions with the details of your customers from the Razorpay dashboard in the payment button section.
+You can download all of your transactions with the details of your customers from your Razorpay dashboard.

+= Why am I not able to embed the payment button code snippet directly to my WordPress website? =

+Go the plugin way for better and faster functioning of the Razorpay Payment Button on your WordPress website.
+Install Razorpay Payment Button Plugin and connect your website to the Razorpay dashboard easily.

+= What all is required for the seamless functioning of the Razorpay Payment Button Plugin? =
+    - Log in to your Razorpay account
+    - Make sure you have created a Payment Button on your Razorpay dashboard.
+Here’s a [quick guide](https://razorpay.com/payment-buttons/) for you.
+    - Copy Key ID and API secret keys from your Razorpay account
+    - Add API secret keys details on WordPress Admin Dashboard
+    - Drag and drop the button widget

+= Can I change the label of a Payment Button? =

+Yes, you can customize the text and colour of the button as per your brand style on your Razorpay Dashboard

+Refer to the Installation section for more details and [Razorpay documentation] (https://razorpay.com/docs/payment-button/supported-platforms/wordpress/).

 == Support ==
-Visit https://razorpay.com for support requests or email contact@razorpay.com.
+[Visit] (https://razorpay.com) for support requests or email contact@razorpay.com.

 == License ==